Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Discussion

 \section{Discussion}

-We use dynamic weight grafting to show that, when models undergo supervised finetuning on new relation information, the entity tokens and the final token position are where relation extraction occurs--either alone can be sufficient, but at least one of them is necessary to extract relations.
+We use dynamic weight grafting to show that: \begin{itemize} \item When models undergo supervised finetuning on new relation information, the entity tokens and the final token position are where relation completion occurs---either pathway alone can be sufficient, and both nearly recover full finetuning performance. \item At least one of these pathways is necessary to recover relation information---grafting everything \textit{except} the entity tokens and the final token position results in near-zero top-5 accuracy. \item Using component grafting (see \Cref{fig:position_vs_layer_vs_component}), we localize the relation retrieval in the ``recall'' pathway to the output projection matrix and the feedforward networks at the final token position as well as task-specific attention at the first entity and the final token. \end{itemize}

-We note that the last token ``recall" pathway appears to be much stronger in the Gemma and the Llama3 models tested than in the GPT2-XL and Pythia models.
-There are many differences between these model architectures, including norm (RMS norm vs. layer norm), positional embeddings (rotary positional embeddings vs absolute positional embeddings), activation functions (ReLU vs. GeGLU vs. SwiGLU), embeddings (tied vs. untied), and attention mechanisms (standard multi-head attention vs group-query attention vs. multi-query attention).
+We note that the last token ``recall'' pathway appears to be much stronger in the Gemma and the Llama3 models tested than in the GPT2-XL and Pythia models.
+There are many differences between these model architectures, including norm, positional embeddings, activation functions, tied vs. untied embeddings, and attention mechanisms.
 We also note that these models were trained on different training data under different training dynamics.
 See \Cref{tab:model_comparison} for a more detailed comparison between models.
-We hypothesize that the more recent models have more expressive attention mechanisms that allow for better independent extraction of relation information, even on unenriched entities.
+We hypothesize that the more recent models have more expressive attention mechanisms that allow for better recovery of relation information.

-Since we are finetuning small models on synthetic data, we saw issues with catastrophic forgetting, so we trained models with less aggressive learning rate and removed weight decay \citep{lubana2022quadratic} while also including supplemental training examples from openwebtext and IMDB movie reviews.
-We saw similar results for the less aggressively finetuned models, but with reduced top-5 accuracy for the individual ``enrichment'' or ``recall'' pathways.
-See \Cref{app:catastrophic_forgetting} for more details.

-We were surprised to see that our results are so similar for known (Fake Movies, Real Actors) and unknown entities (Fake Movies, Fake Actors), as well as when \textit{overwriting} existing information (Real Movies, Real Actors).
-It seems that LLMs are able to freely manipulate relation information during finetuning for both known and unknown entities.
+We were surprised to see that our results are so similar for known entities (Fake Movies, Real Actors) and unknown entities (Fake Movies, Fake Actors), as well as when \textit{overwriting} existing information (Real Movies, Real Actors).
+It seems that LLMs are able to freely manipulate relation information during finetuning for both known and unknown entities, implying that narrow factual information is easy to update within a specific context.
+However, previous knowledge editing work shows that this type of update does not generalize to other contexts \citep{zhong2023mquake, hase2021language}.